The best things to do in Tropical North Queensland, Australia.

 There are far fewer crowds up there so the reef has suffered less damage and pollution.

 More thoughts on the Great Barrier Reef…

-Spending a bit of money is definitely worth it for a full day snorkeling in the reef, as you will get to see incredible wildlife and unique coral formations that you’ll remember forever.
+Spending a bit of money is definitely worth it for a full day of snorkeling in the reef, as you will get to see incredible wildlife and unique coral formations that you’ll remember forever.

 On a sunny day, the water gleams a deep blue and the underwater environment comes to life.